carlohamalainen/carlohamalainen.github.io/_posts/2012-11-12-debian-on-dell-latitude-e6530.md

 ---
 [Update 2012-12-13: my 3.6.9 kernel config is [here](https://s3.amazonaws.com/carlo-hamalainen.net/oldblog/stuff/config-3.6.9-debian-on-dell-latitude-E6530).]

 Ubuntu is getting a bit [weird](http://help.ubuntu-it.org/12.04/desktop/power-hibernate.html) these days so I decided to go back to Debian on my work laptop, a Dell Latitude E6530 with the NVIDIA NVS 5200M graphics card.
-Full output of &#8220;lspci -v&#8221; is at the end of this post.
+Full output of "lspci -v" is at the end of this post.

 Notes: